mhnaufal/simple-laravel-crud/README.md

 > php artisan serve

+Below is how to use the seed

+1. Open up terminal

+2. Run the seed

+> php artisan db:seed

-13. Enjoy :grin:
+Enjoy :grin:

-> !
-There is no seed yet for now so maybe you need to add some data manually through the database
+## To Do

+-   Add description for the data in show route (detail)
+-   Authorization for admin and login page
+-   Using more API on the list
+-   Designing the frontend
+-   Purchase features
+-   Search features
+-   .
+-   .
+-   .
+-   Deploy?

 ## Disclaimer

 There is an [Ethereum](https://ethereum.org/en/) image and icon that I am using in this code and I am using it only for learning materials and there is no intention of taking copyright.

-Thanks! :smile:
+Feel free to ask me anything, Thanks! :smile: